- Find a Trail

 The 4.3-mile Hillsboro State Trail will make you feel instantly at home.
-Easy and flat, this gravel trail will take you on a short excursion from Hillsboro to Union Center.
+Starting out easy with a crushed stone surface before turning to slightly more difficult loose gravel, this trail will take you on a short excursion from Hillsboro to Union Center.
 But this trail is more of a draw for what it connects you to than for the trip itself.

 In Hillsboro you have your pick of activities: Outdoor types will find hiking opportunities in Wildcat Mountain State Park, canoeing on the Kickapoo River, bird-watching at the Wildcat Mountain State Park Wildlife Reserve or trout fishing at Hillsboro Lake.
 Shoppers will enjoy the farmer's market (May to October), with local produce and Amish baked goods brought to market by buggies from the surrounding Amish community.
 History buffs will want to stop by the Field-Veteran's Memorial Park to pay tribute to local veterans.
 And architecture enthusiasts can explore one of the largest concentrations of round barns in the United States.
 Many were built and designed by Alga Shivers, an African-American settler and son of a slave who escaped to the area via the Underground Railroad.